featherbear/tutoring-unsw-21t2-cs6447/.slidesData/content/week2.md

 {{% section %}}
 Sometimes we do not have enough space in an execute-vulnerable buffer to inject our payload.

-Instead, we put our payload (the 🥚) somewhere else, and write an 'egg hunter' - assembly instructions that finds and execute the 🥚.
+Instead, we put our payload (the egg) somewhere else, and write an 'egg hunter' - assembly instructions that finds and execute the egg.

 ---